Arthritis

 ACCESS TO SOFA.
 If your pet is allowed on the furniture then this can be an issue especially for arthritic cats - you can use small stools to make a stepped route up.

-IS YOUR PET COFORTABLE STANDING TO EAT & DRINK?
+IS YOUR PET COMFORTABLE STANDING TO EAT & DRINK?
 If not then consider raised bowls - you can always use a small stool or some bricks.
 In older cats consider litter tray design.
 If you cat has stopped using the tray & started using the carpet this can be the first sign of mobility problems and may often be solved by using a shallower tray.